First Council of Constantinople: Theological context

 The Council of Nicaea in 325 had not ended the Arian controversy which it had been called to clarify.
-Arius and his sympathizers, e.g. Eusebius of Nicomedia were admitted back into the church after ostensibly accepting the Nicene creed.
+Arius and his sympathizers, e.g. Eusebius of Nicomedia, were admitted back into the church after ostensibly accepting the Nicene creed.
 Athanasius, bishop of Alexandria, the most vocal opponent of Arianism, was ultimately exiled through the machinations of Eusebius of Nicomedia.
 After the death of Constantine I in 337 and the accession of his Arian-leaning son Constantius II, open discussion of replacing the Nicene creed itself began.
 Up until about 360, theological debates mainly dealt with the divinity of the Son, the second person of the Trinity.
 However, because the Council of Nicaea had not clarified the divinity of the Holy Spirit, the third person of the Trinity, it became a topic of debate.
 The Macedonians denied the divinity of the Holy Spirit.
 This was also known as Pneumatomachianism.

 Nicene Christianity also had its defenders: apart from Athanasius, the Cappadocian Fathers' Trinitarian discourse was influential in the council at Constantinople.
 Apollinaris of Laodicea, another pro-Nicene theologian, proved controversial.
-Possibly in an over-reaction to Arianism and its teaching that Christ was not God, he taught that Christ consisted of a human body and a divine mind, rejecting the belief that Christ had a complete human nature, including a human mind.
+Possibly in an over-reaction to Arianism and its teaching that Christ was created and not eternal, he taught that Christ consisted of a human body and a divine mind, rejecting the belief that Christ had a complete human nature, including a human mind.
 He was charged with confounding the persons of the Godhead, and with giving in to the heretical ways of Sabellius.
 Basil of Caesarea accused him of abandoning the literal sense of the scripture, and taking up wholly with the allegorical sense.
 His views were condemned in a Synod at Alexandria, under Athanasius of Alexandria, in 362, and later subdivided into several different heresies, the main ones of which were the Polemians and the Antidicomarianites.